 LA RED is led by Richard Morales, the campaign’s Policy and Program Director.
 The campaign is supported by multiple federations in the Faith In Action network, as well as multi-faith clergy and people of faith across the nation.

 LA RED is committed to the protection and security of immigrant communities through various means of resistance, including deportation defense, sanctuary advocacy, preserving asylum protections for those fleeing murderous regimes and domestic violence, and fighting for the rights of all immigrants including undocumented workers and families, Dreamers, and those with Temporary Protected Status.

-Click here to be added to our mailing list.
+Click here to be added to our emailing list.